psychemedia/winter-tales/src/gawain_notes.md

 Gawain is shown to his room, finely furnished with the riches tapestries; and a large box bed, surrounded by curtains.

-He removes his armour, now rusted and weather beaten, and dreeses himself in a fine set of robes that have been laid out for him.
+He removes his armour, now rusted and weather beaten, and dresses himself in a fine set of robes that have been laid out for him.

 He returns to the hall, and is seated by a roaring red fire, that he might thaw out from the cold.